4 Building analytic pipelines for a data model

 legend.position = "top")

-As part of our lahmanFromCon() function our data model object has the class a “lahman_ref”.
-Therefore as well as creating user-facing functions to work with our lahman data model, we can also define methods for the this object.
+As part of our lahmanFromCon() function our data model object has the class “lahman_ref”.
+Therefore as well as creating user-facing functions to work with our lahman data model, we can also define methods for this object.

 class(lahman)